d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 * Interpret the coefficient of determination in context of the problem

+## Terminology review

+In today's activity we will review summary measures and plots for two quantitative variables.
+Some terms covered in this activity are

+* Scatterplot

+* Correlation

+* Slope

+* Least-squares line of regression

+* Coefficient of determination (R-squared)

+To review these concepts see Chapter 3 in the textbook.

 ## Movies released in 2016

 We will revisit the data set used last week collected on Movies released since 1916 to 2016.
 Here is a reminder of the variables collected on these movies.